Roope Hintz: Dallas Stars

 Following the Stars' elimination from the playoffs, Jim Nill signed Hintz to a three-year contract extension worth $9,450,000 with an average annual value of $3,150,000.
 During the off-season, Hintz took four weeks off to rest and recover in Finland but underwent an MRI upon his return to Dallas that revealed surgery was required.
 Despite the injury, Hintz was one of 13 forwards named to the Stars' 2020–21 opening night roster.
 He put up career highs in goals, assists, and points through the shortened season despite enduring an injury for most of the campaign.

 During the 2021–22 NHL season, Hintz has played on the Stars' top line, alongside Joe Pavelski and Jason Robertson, who contributed heavily to the goal-scoring of the Stars for the season with the line combining for almost 44% of the Stars’ goals.
 On 30 November, Hintz recorded his first career NHL hat-trick to beat the Carolina Hurricanes 4–1.
-He reached the 30 goals mark after his first 65 games of the regular season.
+He reached the 30-goal mark after his first 65 games of the regular season.

-Hintz began 2022-23 again on the Stars' top line, playing at or above a point-per-game pace for the first 20 games of his season.
-On November 29, 2022, Hintz signed an eight-year, $67.6 million contract extension to remain with the Stars.
+Hintz began the 2022–23 season again on the Stars' top line, playing at or above a point-per-game pace for the first 20 games of his season.
+On 29 November 2022, Hintz signed an eight-year, $67.6 million contract extension to remain with the Stars.
+On 19 April 2023, Hintz recorded his first career postseason hat-trick in game 2 of the Stars' 7–3 win against the Minnesota Wild in the first round series He became only the fourth Stars player ever to score a hat-trick in the playoffs and the first to do it in Dallas.